lhofmann/paraview-superbuild-docker/README.md

 docker exec build /usr/bin/scl enable devtoolset-4 python27 -- cmake -B/mnt/shared/build -H/mnt/shared/example
 docker exec build cmake --build /mnt/shared/build
 ```

+This is also demonstrated in the [Travis build](https://travis-ci.org/lhofmann/paraview-superbuild-docker), which builds a plugin using the docker image and executes it using the ParaView binary distribution.
+See also [.travis.yml](.travis.yml).

 ## Building the docker image